 Mark Woollard, Business Development Director at Pragmatic Solutions, reflects on some of the company’s big breakthroughs for 2019.
-This includes getting the UK certification for its PAM platform, as well as its GLI-19 certification – a “gold standard stamp” which covers best practice standards across a number of key regulated markets.
+This includes getting the UK technical audit for its PAM platform, as well as its GLI-19 certification – a “gold standard stamp” which covers best practice standards across a number of key regulated markets.

 Meanwhile, Woollard also explains how Pragmatic Solutions can minimise some of the key challenges facing operators in 2020, specifically reacting quickly to regulatory changes, before teasing that it will be announcing “quite a few flagship deals” in Q1 2020.

 SBC: How would you sum up last year for Pragmatic Solutions?

 MW: It’s been a very successful 2019 for Pragmatic Solutions.
 We’ve certified the platform in new markets including the biggest one for us, the UK.
 We’ve also gained the GLI-19 certification, which is basically the gold standard stamp for platform solutions.
 And then we’ve really been going out into the market trying to change, or enlighten people, as to what Pragmatic Solutions is.

 We’re owned by the same group as Pragmatic Play, a company people are very aware of, so we’ve been going out and showing people that we can give the same level of comfort and quality as the Pragmatic Play content, but on the platform side.
 It’s been a lot of demos for the platform, a lot of conversations and we are confident these will turn into landmark deals with big tier-1 operators in early 2020.